chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 Parsing
 --------------
-The flags will be parsed from left to right with the following exceptions:
+- The flags are parsed from left to right, with some exceptions.

-- The following flags have higher priority than others: :ref:`config-flag-code`, :ref:`config-flag-include`.
-- The following flags will not trigger any parser: :ref:`config-flag-literal`, :ref:`config-flag-discard`, :ref:`config-flag-dummy`.

-Each parser will take the ``key`` and ``value`` from the previous parser and pass the possibly modified ones to the next, so the order of flags matters.
+- Each parser will use the key and value from the previous parser, so the order of flags matters.
+- If a flag occurs multiple times, each will be parsed based on the order, with some exceptions.
+- Exceptions: :ref:`config-flag-code` and :ref:`config-flag-include` have higher priority than all others and will only be parsed once.
+- Exceptions: :ref:`config-flag-discard` and :ref:`config-flag-dummy` will not trigger any parser.

 .. _config-url-io:

 URL and IO
 ------------
-Both the :class:`~heptools.config.ConfigLoader` and built-in flags :ref:`config-flag-include`, :ref:`config-flag-file` shares the same IO mechanism.
+Both the :class:`~heptools.config.ConfigParser` and built-in flags :ref:`config-flag-include`, :ref:`config-flag-file` shares the same IO mechanism.

 The file path is described by a standard URL with the following format: